Batman Versus Predator: Batman Versus Predator II: Bloodmatch

-The story opens after Batman—unwillingly aided by Huntress (Helena Bertinelli)—successfully apprehends a criminal during a drug-related homicide.
+The story opens as Gotham City experiences a severe heat wave.
+Batman – unwillingly aided by Huntress (Helena Bertinelli) – successfully apprehends a criminal during a drug-related homicide.
 The criminal reveals that his boss, a drug lord named Terraro, has put a price on Batman's head and hired seven of the world's best professional assassins to hunt him.
 Shortly after the capture, a strange, luminous object (reported to be a meteorite) lands beyond the Gotham River.

-At the same time, Gotham City experiences a severe heat wave.
+Another Predator begins its hunt.
 The creature kills one of the assassins on a rooftop, knocks out Huntress (but spares her, having mistaken her for Batman), kills several of Terraro's associates, and attacks the GCPD before retreating with the Bat-Signal.
 Batman investigates the murder scene, determining it to be another Predator attack, before following the signal's direction beyond the city limits.
 He is ambushed by the creature, only to be saved by the timely arrival of the Huntress.
 Another one of Terraro's assassins is eliminated by the Predator when he tries to steal the kill during the fight.